 Now comes the Tinta de Toro to enhance the Christmas wine advent calendar.
 A wine from one of my favourite regions in Spain.

 🍷This Cañus Verus Viñas Viejas from Bodega Covitoro @covitoro is a sublime experience of Spanish wine.
-Made with 100% Tinta de Toro, the wine has a very intense cherry colour and fruity aromas with a vanille touch.
-One thing that caught my attention were the very fine wine tears that the wine left in the glass, quite elegant touch while enjoying it.
+Made with 100% Tinta de Toro, the wine has a very intense cherry colour and fruity aromas with a vanilla touch.
+One thing that caught my attention was the outstanding wine tears that the wine left in the glass, quite elegant touch while enjoying it.

-🍇 Bodega @covitoro is borned as an initiative from a group of viticulturists from the Denomination of Origin Toro, from where the autoctonous Tinta de Toro is from; in fact they were precursors of this denomination of origin.
+🍇 Bodega @covitoro is born as an initiative from a group of viticulturists from the Denomination of Origin Toro, from where the autochtonous Tinta de Toro is from; precursors of this denomination of origin.

-🍽 This wine is really good for stews of all types and also red meat dishes.
+🍽 This wine is perfect for stews of all types and also red meat dishes.
 My recommendation: to drink it alone!
 It is so delicious that it is better to enjoy it with a good conversation.